liamsomerville/checkHeaders/README.md

 -We need to check both
 see https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet for details

-** To check for the ciphers we use nmap - this will need to be installed on your system Using nmap means its really easy to code, but nmap applies a rating to each of the ciphers - the script shows everything that is not an 'A'
+** To check for the ciphers we use nmap - this will need to be installed on your system.
+Using nmap means its really easy to code, but nmap applies a rating to each of the ciphers - the script shows everything that is not an 'A'

 #Usage